-What did Jeremiah mean by the time of Jacob’s trouble?
-How does this unequaled time of trouble for Israel’s descendants relate to the Great Tribulation?
+What did Jeremiah mean “the time of Jacob’s trouble”?
+How does this unequaled time of trouble for Israel’s descendants relate to the end-time Great Tribulation?

-This prophecy of unprecedented difficulty for Jacob’s descendants will be fulfilled just before the return of Jesus Christ.
+This prophecy of unprecedented difficulty for Jacob’s descendants will be fulfilled just before the second coming of Jesus Christ.
 The reason for God’s punishment is found in His instructions to their ancestors millennia ago.

 Repeating what God had revealed to him, Moses told the people: “For I know that after my death you will become utterly corrupt, and turn aside from the way which I have commanded you.
 And evil will befall you in the latter days, because you will do evil in the sight of the LORD, to provoke Him to anger through the work of your hands” (verse 29).